 Professor Nugent and his students embark on a journey to locate Bigfoot believed to be responsible for countless deaths.
 They disturb a Black Magic ritual and eventually uncover the truth about Bigfoot, and his offspring, but who will believe them?
-Written by

 Mark J. Popp <firstname.lastname@example.org>